-The USP <51> - Preservative Challenge Test is an antimicrobial effectiveness test from Chapter 51 of the United States Pharmacopeia.
-Much like the Preservative Challenge Screen, it evaluates the activity of preservatives used in cosmetics, personal care products, and drug products.
+The USP Chapter 51 Preservative Challenge Test is the most common method used to gauge preservative effectiveness.
+Much like a Preservative Challenge Screen, it is used to evaluate the effect of preservatives in cosmetics, personal care products, and drug products.
 Preservatives are antimicrobial ingredients that are added to aqueous product formulations to help maintain the safety of the product by inhibiting the growth and reducing the amount of microbial contaminants.

 The USP <51> challenge test utilizes 5 microorganisms (3 bacteria and 2 fungi) for challenge testing.
 Each of the microorganisms are known strains of pathogenic microorganisms and they represent a wide range of microbial physiologies.

 The first time a product is challenge tested for antimicrobial effectiveness under the USP <51> method, a neutralization and recovery validation is required to ensure that the microorganisms are able to be recovered from the product if they are present.